-This course will critically examine the theoretical and practical issues surrounding peace and conflict studies.
-The course will begin by exploring the range of different understandings of the roots of violence and the contemporary manifestations of conflict.
-It will then examine the key actors in conflicts such as elites, constituencies, civil society, soldiers, mercenaries, spoilers and outside actors.
-Turning to major debates in the field, it will explore the question of whether it is ever 'just' to use violence for political ends; the concept of 'non-violence' in theory and practice; and debates over external intervention (including the R2P debate, various 'soft' and 'hard' power approaches and the role and efficacy of the UN).
-We will then investigate key approaches in the field - such as conflict prevention, conflict management, conflict resolution and conflict transformation (and the relationship between these approaches).
-The role that human security, human rights and international law plays in such processes will also be examined.
-The course will then turn to the relationship conflict resolution has to peacekeeping, peace-enforcing and post-conflict situations.
-Integral to these discussions will be the application of theory to case-studies such as Israel-Palestine, South Africa, Northern Ireland, Afghanistan, Iraq East Timor, Sri Lanka and Rwanda.
-The final part of the course will assess the future of conflict and conflict prevention.
+This course critically examines the theoretical and practical issues surrounding peace and conflict studies.
+The course begins by exploring the range of different understandings of the roots of violence and the contemporary manifestations of conflict.
+It then examines the key actors in conflicts such as elites, constituencies, civil society, soldiers, mercenaries, spoilers and outside actors.
+Turning to major debates in the field, it explores the question of whether it is ever 'just' to use violence for political ends; the concept of 'non-violence' in theory and practice; and debates over external intervention (including the R2P debate, various 'soft' and 'hard' power approaches and the role and efficacy of the UN).
+We then investigate key approaches in the field - such as conflict prevention, conflict management, conflict resolution and conflict transformation (and the relationship between these approaches).
+The role that human security, human rights and international law plays in such processes is also examined.
+The course then turns to the relationship that conflict resolution has to peacekeeping, peace-enforcing and post-conflict situations.
+Integral to these discussions is the application of theory to case-studies such as Israel-Palestine, South Africa, Northern Ireland, Afghanistan, Iraq East Timor, Sri Lanka and Rwanda.
+The final part of the course assesses the future of conflict and conflict prevention.

-1. Demonstrate an understanding of key debates concerning the use of violence
+- demonstrate an understanding of key debates concerning the use of violence;

-2. Explain the major debates concerning the origins and drivers of, and actors involved in, conflict.
+- explain the major debates concerning the origins and drivers of, and actors involved in, conflict; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.